Student recruitment is a sales process

 Since student recruitment is a sales transaction, it is often helpful to refer to the models and concepts from the large body of knowledge and wisdom that can be found in scientifically valid studies in the field of sales.
 One such model that is useful when applied to student recruitment is the concept of the ‘sales funnel’.

 A sales funnel is a visual representation of the customer journey through the sales process from first contact and interaction with your organisation through to when purchase is completed and beyond.

 The typical sales funnel is divided into multiple steps, which differ depending on the particular context and industry it is being applied to.
 One of the generic ways of dividing a sales funnel possesses the six broad phases indicated in the diagram below:

-One of the advantages of using the sales funnel model is that it can give us insights into our potential customer’s thought processes, challenges and decisions at each step of the sales process.
-Therefore, the sales funnel provides as with a framework that will enable us to proactively design a sales process that will:
+One of the advantages of using the sales funnel model is that it can give you insights into your potential customer’s thought processes, challenges and decisions at each step of the sales process.
+Therefore, the sales funnel provides you with a framework that will enable you to proactively design a sales process that will: